Giuliano de Paula: Internacional

 On 22 December 2008, Giuliano signed a five-year contract with Internacional, for a rumoured fee of R$ 2.5 million.
 He made his debut for the club on 15 February 2009, replacing Andrezinho in a 5–1 Campeonato Gaúcho home routing of Caxias.

 Initially a backup option, Giuliano scored his first goal for the Colorado on 7 March 2009, netting his team's third in a 4–0 home routing of Veranópolis.
 Mainly a backup option, he became a regular starter in July, helping in the club's run which led them to the second position.

 Giuliano scored six goals in Inter's 2010 Copa Libertadores winning campaign, including two goals in both legs of the finals against Guadalajara; he was also named the best player of the tournament in November.

 Dnipro Dnipropetrovsk

-On 20 January 2011, Inter officially announced the transfer of Giuliano to Ukrainian side FC Dnipro Dnipropetrovsk, for a rumoured fee of € 10 million.
+On 20 January 2011, Inter officially announced the transfer of Giuliano to the Ukrainian side FC Dnipro Dnipropetrovsk, for a rumoured fee of € 10 million.
 Paraná Clube later submitted a claim to FIFA Dispute Resolution Chamber for overdue solidarity contribution of €275,000 and upheld by the arbitration.

 Registered officially on 2 March 2011, Giuliano made his debut abroad four days later, starting in a 2–2 Ukrainian Premier League home draw against Tavriya Simferopol.
 He scored his first goal on 6 August, netting the opener in a 1–1 draw at Chornomorets Odesa.

 After nearly moving to Grêmio in January 2012, Giuliano had his best inputs with Dnipro during the 2012–13 season, scoring 11 goals in 41 appearances overall.